Are you looking to get more sound out of your guitar?

 The guitar is designed for right-handed players.
 We found it very simple to tune, is comfortable to hold and play and is a good choice for beginner guitarists.

 The notes resonate very well with the mahogany body producing a loud sound.
-The downside, however, is that it doesn’t have the best lows.
+The downside, however, is that it doesn’t have the perfect lows.
 The glossy and black finish means that fingerprints easily form on the guitar.
 To achieve a clean look, you will have to polish it before storage.

 - Mahogany body